FCA responds to IG clients fighting Swiss franc losses

-LONDON, March 13 Dozens of clients of trading platform IG Index Ltd have complained to Britain's Financial Conduct Authority about how the company handled the Swiss franc's surge on Jan.
+LONDON Dozens of clients of trading platform IG Index Ltd (IGG.L) have complained to Britain's Financial Conduct Authority about how the company handled the Swiss franc's surge on Jan.
 15, the regulator and a clients' group said on Friday.

 In responses to some of the letters, seen by Reuters, the FCA told clients who are fighting IG over losses sustained on that day that it was aware of issues around trading in the franc and was looking into it as part of its oversight of the sector.